IcePuff44/DSAI-Google-Stocks-Prediction/README.md

 This repository includes the necessary code and documents to run our Mini-Project, we have used the following softwares to program our project: Jupyter Notebook and Deepnote.

 This ReadMe would summarise what we have done
+#
+### Table of Contents:
+   1. Purpose of our Project
+   2. Project Summary
+   3. Uses for the Project
+   4. How users can start on the Project
+   5. Members Contribution